 ANSWER: No. WG grades do not correspond to GS grades (e.g., WG-07 is not equivalent to GS-07).
 To determine a GS-equivalent grade for work performed by FWS employees, the most appropriate GS classification standards must be selected and the grading criteria applied.
+The majority of FWS positions will be most closely comparable to one-grade interval clerical or technical series, such as GS-350 Equipment Operating or the lower ranges of the GS-800 Job Family Standard for Technical Work.

-OUESTION: Is there an official military to GS equivalency chart?
+QUESTION: Is there an official military to GS equivalency chart?

-ANSWER: No. There is a chart that shows military/GS equivalency for protocol purposes only.
-It is not to be used for classification purposes.
+ANSWER: No. There are various charts that show military/GS equivalency for protocol or pay comparability purposes only.
+They are not to be used for classification purposes.
 No direct comparison can be made between the military rank-in-person and the civilian rank-in-position systems.
 To determine a GS-equivalent grade for work performed by military personnel, the most appropriate GS classification standards must be selected and the grading criteria applied.
 In some cases, assigned military personnel may be performing work similar to that of subordinate GS employees, in which case grade equivalency may be assumed.